Hatrask/local-booru/README.md

 *   **Duplicate File Prevention:** Calculates the SHA256 hash of each uploaded file to prevent adding duplicate images to your library.
 *   **Categorized Tagging:** Organizes tags into five distinct categories (`general`, `artist`, `character`, `copyright`, `metadata`).
 Tags are color-coded in the UI for quick identification.
+*   **Data Management UI:** Easily import and export your entire collection, or perform a factory reset, directly from the Settings page in the web interface.
 *   **Tag-Based Search Syntax:** Find images using a dedicated query language that supports `AND`, `OR`, `NOT`, and `wildcard (*)` logic, along with a special `untagged` keyword.
 *   **Saved & Recent Searches:** Automatically keeps a list of your recent queries.
 You can "pin" your most important searches for permanent access from the search bar.
 *   **Image Gallery with Integrated Editor:** Browse your collection in a masonry-style grid.
 Clicking an image opens a two-state lightbox: